PlamenKostov99/Electric-Car-stations/README.md

 SpringBoot: A framework that simplifies the setup and development of Spring applications.
 It is used to expedite the development process and create a stand-alone, production-grade application.
 Thymeleaf: A Java-based library used to create web applications.
 It provides a way to integrate HTML templates with Spring MVC.
 Flyway: An open-source database migration tool that helps to manage and apply changes to the database.
-# Project Structure
-The project consists of a developed prototype of a web application for controlling electric vehicle charging points.
-The architecture of the developed prototype, a database diagram, and the structured main components of the web system and the developed prototype form the basis of the project.

 # Database Migrations
 This project uses Flyway for managing database migrations.
 Before you can run the application, you'll need to set up your database schema.
 Here's how to do it: